-- 36 shortage of medical professionals is particularly acute in Lexington Park - 37 where a state designated Health Enterprise Zone (HEZ) was established - 38 in 2013 to address the shortage of medical services.
-There is also a - 39 need to increase the availability of cultural arts and art enterprises - 40 which are important to attracting and retaining a highly-skilled and - 41 educated workforce.
+In addition to unmanned and autonomous systems, other types of businesses should be recruited.
+Light industrial, manufacturing, and technology-based businesses are needed.
+Medical practitioners, medical laboratories, diagnostic imaging centers, home health care services, and services for the elderly and disabled are also needed.
+The shortage of medical professionals is particularly acute in Lexington Park where a state designated Health Enterprise Zone (HEZ) was established in 2013 to address the shortage of medical services.
+There is also a need to increase the availability of cultural arts and art enterprises which are important to attracting and retaining a highly-skilled and educated workforce.

-42 6.1.1 Economic Redevelopment Tools and Activities
+6.1.1 Economic Redevelopment Tools and Activities